IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 # Conclusion

+Having reached this point, our predictive model is up and running in the cloud in an autonomous fashion, delivering predictions to the data warehouse to act upon.
 Although the presented workflow gets the job done, it has its own limitations and weaknesses, which one has to be aware of.

 This leads me to a request for feedback.
 If you have any suggestions regarding improving the workflow, please leave a comment below.
 I am particularly curious